 Bristol Hate Crime Services is a group of four expert agencies working in collaboration to provide a comprehensive service for victims of hate crime.

-The collaboration is led by SARI (Stand Against Racism & Inequality), with local providers Brandon Trust, Bristol Mind and the Lesbian, Gay, Bisexual and Transgender (LGBT) Forum, Avon and Bristol Law Centre and Bristol Mediation.
+The collaboration is led by SARI (Stand Against Racism & Inequality), with local providers Brandon Trust, Bristol Mind, the Lesbian, Gay, Bisexual and Transgender (LGBT) Forum, Avon and Bristol Law Centre and Bristol Mediation.

 A confidential freephone helpline open from Wednesday to Sunday from 8pm to midnight providing a safe place to talk if you, or someone you know, is in distress.
 We can also give information about mental health support services available in your area that could help you.

 The Carers Centre is a local charity supporting people in Bristol and South Gloucestershire who care for family and friends.
 They offer expert advice, breaks from caring, emotional support and understanding.
 All services are free.
 CarersLine helpline for carers also available.

 EACH is a charitable support agency for people affected by homophobia.
 It provides a UK Freephone Actionline for people affected by homophobia, giving callers the opportunity to be heard and offered help and support.
 The Actionline also provides a homophobic incident reporting line for the West of England.